Ethics Case Study Contest

 Code of Ethics Case Study Contest

-The Missouri REALTORS® Risk Management Committee is excited to announce an exciting new Case Study Contest open to all members, with plenty of chances to win cash prizes!
+The Missouri REALTORS® Risk Management Committee is excited to announce an exciting new Code of Ethics Case Study Contest open to all members, with plenty of chances to win prizes!

 This contest aims to raise awareness about the importance of the Code of Ethics.
 By exploring real-world applications of the Code, you'll gain valuable insights that can help strengthen your business.

 Each month, we'll release a new case study for you to explore.
 All members are encouraged to participate by completing the fields within the study.
-Winners will be selected each month to receive a $50 gift card, and at the end of the contest, we’ll award a grand prize to the member(s) who complete the most case studies.
+Winners will be selected each month, and at the end of the contest, we’ll award a grand prize to the member(s) who complete the most case studies.

 Review Previous Case Studies & Answers